-About this WordPress SEO Guide
+About this guide

 What about keywords?
 Where do I put them?

-Let’s talk about Keyphrases
+Let’s talk about “Keyphrases”

 The internet has evolved to a point of Keyword saturation.
 It is very unlikely that you will break into high Search Engine results with a single “Keyword”.
-For example: A new Online Shoe Store will likely not rank in Google if they just focus on the Keyword “Shoes”.
+For example: A new Online Shoe Store will likely not rank well in Google if they just focus on the Keyword “Shoes”.
 That ship has sailed.
-They will instead need to combine “keywords” into a “keyphrase” – for example “Buy Men’s Shoes Online”.
-This is a Keyphrase, and again, this is the “Question” that someone is likely to ask Google.
-Another great example of a Keyphrase is: WordPress SEO Assistance – If someone types this into Google, they are very likely going to find the page you are currently reading.
-Google will determine that: “This website has these words in this order on this page.
-Surely this is the kind of thing you are looking for”.
+They will instead need to combine “keywords” into a “keyphrase” (also called Longtail Keywords) – for example “Trendy Casual Shoes for Men”.
+This is a Keyphrase, and forms part of a “Query” that someone might type into Google.

 How to find a good Keyphrase